This wine is on offer at £21.00 (normal price £22.00)

 .
 I recently added this 2010 vintage - Can Rafols dels Caus never release their wines until they are perfectly ready.

 Can Rafols dels Caus was a country estate taken over from his grandfather by Carlos Esteva in 1979.
 He decided to regenerate the vineyards and produce wine from grapes exclusively from the estate, using as little intervention as possible to "create fine wines which are natural, elegant and with a marked personality".
 The style tends towards wines which have been aged for a long time in the bottle so that complex aromas and flavours develop.

 The 2010 wine is very similar in profile to the 1999, full of brambly fruit aromas.
-It is complex and similar to a Right Bank Bordeaux - not surprising as it is a blend of Bordeaux varieties, Cabernet Franc, Merlot and Cabernet Sauvignon - but it also has a Mediterranean herbaceousness which with the crisp acidity balancing the juicy fruits gives it a fresh feel.
+It is complex and similar to a Right Bank Bordeaux - not surprising as it is a blend of Bordeaux varieties, Cabernet Franc, Merlot and Cabernet Sauvignon - but it also has a Mediterranean freshness which balances the juicy fruits.

 The wine is elegant and very smooth but I'm classifying it as a Soft Fruity Red as it is very fruity and very drinkable.
 The tannins are so soft they are hardly noticeable, just enough to give the wine some body.
 The fruity finish is very long.
 This wine, already 8 years old, will keep for many years yet (the 1999 is still beautiful in 2019); it is a wine made to last - if you can resist it.